ChristianSilvermoon/Flatpak-App-Dir-Icons/README.md

 So, in an effort to make `~/.var/app` more pleasant to browse... a simple shell script to give you *Icons*.

+This also helps you see **RIGHT AWAY** which of your Flatpak App Directories are still useful and which belong to apps you no longer have installed and/or no longer need.

 ## How Does It Work?

 This script works by doing the following.